Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 Setup a Kamatera cluster, you can use [this guide](https://github.com/Kamatera/rancher-kubernetes/blob/main/README.md)

 Get the cluster kubeconfig and set in local file and set in the `KUBECONFIG` environment variable.
-Make sure you are connected to the cluster using `kubectl get nodes`.
+Make sure you are connected to the cluster using `sudo k0s get nodes`.
 Create a cloud config file according to the above documentation and set it's path in `CLOUD_CONFIG_FILE` env var.

 Build the binary and run it: